 Proverbs 22:3 “A prudent man foresees evil and hides himself, But the simple pass on and are punished.”

-Being prudent has typically been illustrated by making the wise decisions under existing circumstances.
+Being prudent has typically been illustrated as one making wise decisions under existing circumstances.
 Some have likened prudence to when a child gets in trouble, not sassing back during a reprimand would be a prudent position to take.
 Others might recognize someone who handles difficult matters with good and careful judgement as one who likewise showed good prudence.

 Solomon reflected on what a prudent man looks like in regards to spiritual matters….